-You can supply your PODXT with one of three answers to this question, and thereby insure that your little red pal gives you the best possible tones in any setup.
-To start the dialogue, press the TUNE/SYSTEM 24 button and then turn the SELECT knob until the display asks, "What are you connecting to?"
+You can supply your PODXT Live with one of three answers to this question, and thereby ensure that your friend on the floor gives you the best possible tones in any setup.
+To start the dialogue, press the OUTPUT MODE/SYSTEM button to light it up and you'll see:

-STUDIO DIRECT-When plugging PODXT straight into a P.A., or using in-ear monitoring systems, press the Soft Button below DEST and turn the EFFECT TWEAK knob to select STUDIO DIRECT for amazing tone, night after night.
+STUDIO DIRECT-When plugging PODXT Live straight into a P.A., or using in-ear monitoring systems, press the Soft Button below DEST and turn the EFFECT TWEAK knob to select STUDIO DIRECT for amazing amp and effect tone, night after night.
 Line 6 exclusive A.I.R. processing serves up a virtual speaker-cabinet-air-microphone experience so good you may never use a regular guitar amplifier and microphone on stage again.
 You're as powerful as the entire P.A.-and guaranteed to be in the mix!